kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0218 Lease by foreign air carrier or other foreign person of aircraft with crew.md

 \(a\) No foreign air carrier, or other person not a citizen of the United States, shall lease an aircraft with crew to a foreign air carrier for use by the latter in performing foreign air transportation unless either:

 \(1\) The lessor holds a foreign air carrier permit issued under 49 U.S.C.
-41301 or an approved registration issued under part 294 of this chapter, and any statement of authorization required by part 212 of this chapter; or
+41301 or an approved registration issued under [[Volume 4/A Economic regulations/0294 Canadian charter air taxi operators.md|part 294 of this chapter]], and any statement of authorization required by [[Volume 4/A Economic regulations/0212 Charter rules for u.s. and foreign direct air carriers.md|part 212 of this chapter]]; or

 \(2\) The Department has issued an exemption under 49 U.S.C.
 40109 specifically authorizing the lessor to engage in the foreign air transportation to be performed under the lease; or

-\(3\) The Department has issued an order under §218.6 disclaiming jurisdiction over the matter.
+\(3\) The Department has issued an order under [[Volume 4/A Economic regulations/0218 Lease by foreign air carrier or other foreign person of aircraft with crew.md#§218.6   Issuance of order disclaiming jurisdiction.|§218.6]] disclaiming jurisdiction over the matter.

 \(b\) For purposes of this part, an aircraft shall be considered to be leased with crew if: